Positive Crankcase Ventilation

 PCV Valve Symptoms

 A stuck closed PCV valve results in excessive crankcase pressure.
 It forces oil past the engine's seals and gaskets.
 A stuck open PCV valve or leaking hose results in a large vacuum leak, a rough idle, and drivability issues like surging.
-A closed or tarnished PCV valve can cause engine oil to back up into the breather.
+A closed or tarnished PCV valve can cause engine oil to clog the breather.

 PCV Valve Testing

 Most PCV valves contain a light spring and should rattle when shaken.
-If the valve doesn't rattle, it's clogged and needs replacement.
+If the valve does not rattle, it is clogged and needs replacement.
 At idle, with the PCV valve removed from the valve cover, there should be an engine vacuum at the PCV valve inlet.
-Placing your thumb over the leaking valve should plug the vacuum leak.
+Placing a thumb over and pugging the leaking valve should verify the vacuum pressure and plug the leak.